nightscout/nightscout.github.io/docs/index.md

 Founded in 2024 by a medical doctor in the Netherlands, Opensource.clinic is dedicated to simplifying diabetes management through a reliable and user-friendly platform.
 Combining technical and medical expertise, the organization provides a fully supported hosted solution for Nightscout.

 Choosing Opensource.clinic offers several benefits.
-A quick setup, with Nightscout typically ready within 1 to 2 hours.
-24/7 support for both technical and medical queries.
-Nightscout servers hosted in NEN7510-certified datacenters in the Netherlands.
-Payment with creditcard or Google Pay.
-Data import/export support and automatic backups.
-A user-friendly personal dashboard for configuring Nightscout variables and analyzing your diabetes data.
+A quick setup, with Nightscout typically ready within 1 to 2 hours, 24/7 WhatsApp Helpdesk for both technical and medical questions, Nightscout servers hosted in NEN7510-certified datacenters, Payment with creditcard or Google Pay, Data import/export support and automatic backups, A user-friendly personal dashboard for configuring Nightscout variables and analyzing your diabetes data.

-For those seeking more tailored guidance, higher-tier subscriptions also offer a 24/7 helpdesk, monitoring and personalised coaching from a support team available in both English and Dutch.
+Higher-tier subscriptions offer personalized coaching from a dedicated team of healthcare and IT professionals, all of whom are experienced or trained in DIY looping.
+The support team is located across various time zones, ensuring round-the-clock assistance, and is currently available in English and Dutch.
 For more information, please visit our [website](https://www.opensource.clinic/pricing) or email us (mailto:info@opensource.clinic) if you have any questions.

 </br>